U.S. swimmer Nyad making progress on Cuba-to-Florida swim

 "Today is more like swimming.
 I don't know what you would call last night ... probably surviving," Nyad was quoted as saying.

 By 3:20 p.m.
-EDT (1920 GMT) on Sunday, she had swum nearly 24 miles and was marking the time by singing Beatles tunes, the blog said.
+EDT (8:20 p.m.
+British time) on Sunday, she had swum nearly 24 miles (39 km) and was marking the time by singing Beatles tunes, the blog said.

 Nyad hopes to reach the Florida Keys on Tuesday.
 If she makes it, she would own the world record for the longest unassisted open ocean swim, which means without a shark cage.